 Mental health has suddenly become something that can’t be swept under the carpet.
-The world is a mess and we have genuine cause for concern.
-Uncertainty is everywhere you look and unfortunately it’s difficult to see a light at the end of the tunnel.
-I guess there’s only one thing to do, and that’s to make the best of it?
-Well, obviously that’s easier said than done.
-So, in this post, I’d like to share some of my own experiences and some of the coping strategies that have worked for me.
+The world is a mess, and we have a genuine cause for concern.
+Uncertainty is everywhere you look, and unfortunately, it isn’t easy to see the light at the end of the tunnel.
+So, I guess there’s only one thing to do, and that’s to make the best of it?
+Well, that’s easier said than done.
+So, I’d like to share some of my own experiences and the coping strategies that have worked for me.

 Having worked all over the world, I’ve dealt with more than my fair share of curveballs.
 I’ve had to grow a thick skin and develop my own coping mechanisms.
-Resilience isn’t always an innate trait; it’s usually something that is developed along the way.
+Resilience isn’t always an innate trait; it’s usually something that is formed along the way.
 We have to learn it the ‘hard way’ if you like.
-Last time for me was the global financial crisis that caused my sleepless nights; this time it’s a global pandemic.
-Here we go again, but this time is different for me.
+The last time for me was the global financial crisis that caused my sleepless nights; this time, it’s a global pandemic.
+So here we go again, but this time is different for me.
 I feel more prepared.
-I certainly have more experience and I knew that by adopting the right mindset and facing things head-on we’ll manage to get through this crisis just like we did the last.
+I certainly have more experience, and I knew that by adopting the right mindset and facing things head-on, we’d manage to get through this crisis just like we did the last.

-But there are plenty of tough stories out there and what I am seeing every day in our clinics, is that people who were fine suddenly aren’t fine anymore.
-Working from home is definitely taking its toll.
-There is more stiffness and pain for sure, often due to questionable workstations, but what’s worrying me more than anything, is that this whole situation is messing with people’s heads.
+But there are plenty of harrowing stories out there and what I see every day in our clinics is that people who were fine suddenly aren’t okay anymore.
+Working from home is taking its toll.
+There is more stiffness and pain for sure, often due to questionable workstations, but what’s worrying me more than anything is that this whole situation messes with people’s heads.

 Are you feeling isolated from the 'herd'?

-You see, as humans we are ‘pack animals’ and we don’t tend to do so well when faced with isolation from the ‘herd’.
-In fact, it is generally accepted that people who spend long periods isolated, alone with their thoughts, are more prone to mental health issues.
+As humans, we are ‘pack animals, and we tend not to do well when faced with isolation from the ‘herd.’
+It is generally accepted that people who spend long periods isolated, alone with their thoughts, are more prone to mental health issues.
 This means that this new ‘Working From Home’ reality is a genuine cause for concern.
-It’s hard to believe that in a city of almost 6 million people we can be alone, but some people really are.
-Locked in a ‘home office’ with silence and their own thoughts, without an end in sight.
+It’s hard to believe that we can be alone in a city of almost 6 million people, but some people are.
+They are locked in a ‘home office’ with silence and their thoughts, without an end in sight.

 I worry that this could be a perfect storm for mental stress.
-Without some strategic thinking here we could just be sowing the seeds for disaster.
+Without some strategic thinking here, we could just be sowing the seeds for disaster.
 Day after day, no one is there for a chat and no one to provide emotional support.
-I believe this needs tackling head-on before there is a massive problem, so let’s start with what we know.
+I believe this needs tackling head-on before there’s a massive problem, so let’s start with what we know.